-Serial ATA 6.0 Gbps connectors (7-pin SATA1 - 6 [Light Blue]) (7-pin SSATA1 - 3 [Gray], SSATA4 [Light Gray])
+1. Serial ATA 6.0 Gbps connectors

+(7-pin SATA1, SATA2, SATA3, SATA4, SATA5, SATA6 [Light Blue], SSATA1, SSATA2, SSATA3 [Gray], SSATA4 [Light Gray])

-Supported by the Intel® 612 Series chipset, this connector is for the Serial ATA signal cables for Serial ATA hard disk drives that allows up to 6 Gbps of data transfer rate.
+Supported by the Intel®C612 series Chipset, these connectors are for the Serial ATA signal cables for Serial ATA hard disk drives that allows up to 6 Gbps of data transfer rate.

-If you installed Serial ATA hard disk drives, you can create a RAID 0, RAID 1, RAID 10, or RAID 5 configuration.
+If you installed Serial ATA hard disk drives, you can use a software RAID solution to create a RAID 0, RAID 1, RAID 5, or a RAID 10 configuration.
+For more information on the SATA RAID solutions supported on this motherboard, refer to the RAID Configuration chapter of this user guide.